-- ★ Hack saw or Reciprocating saw, 3⁄4" socket, ratchet - Transmission, Polyurethane engine/transmission mount kit
+- ★ Hack saw or Reciprocating saw, 3⁄4" socket, ratchet - ⇒ Transmission, Polyurethane engine/transmission mount kit - The two aluminum spacers provides are not used.

 If you are using a Tremec 3550, TKO 500 or, a TKO 600 you will need to trim off the unused mounting boss on the bottom of the case.